 Summary information about your activity.
 You can see this pane on the left-hand side in blue.
 This gives you an overview of participation and a breakdown of the user status of participants.
 E.g. Registered, Unverified, Anonymous.

-Contribution information is displayed in the green section.
-This information includes the following; Contributors details (date and time, login and contributor summary), actual comments made by the participant and votes.
+This information includes the following; Contributors details (date and time, log in and contributor summary), actual comments made by the participant, and votes.

-Sign-up form questions are shown in the blue section and you can filter your responses based on these questions.
-This information will only be complete for participants who have signed-in to make a News Feed comment.
+These are shown in the blue section and you can filter your responses based on these questions.
+This information will only be complete for participants who have signed in to make a News Feed comment.
 Sign-up form information won't be available in the Excel sheet if you have selected unverified participation.